sgloutnikov/CS249-P1/README.md

 * ##### Server

-Run the server in the command line with: java -jar <server jar>
+Run the server in the command line with: java -jar server*.jar

 * ##### Client

-Run the client in the command line with: java -jar <client jar>
+Run the client in the command line with: java -jar client*.jar

 When prompted for a port, enter a port that is available on your system.